Rare exceptions

 A man from Crete claims that all Cretans lie.
 Is he lying?

 With the thinking Aristoteles formulated this paradox can’t be solved.
 My solution is that he lies because there are Cretans who don’t.
-I presuppose other people to have come up with this solutions generations ago.
+I presuppose other people to have come up with this solution generations ago.
 One just has to realise everyone does not have to match stereotypes.
 Then one can draw the conclusion that the error is in the word all.

 The Ancient Greek cultural area was eventually conquered by the Roman Empire.
 The Romans also hade schools educating groups of children which were not necessarily siblings.
 The expression “to err is human” is also a Roman insight.
 The Roman Empire was succeeded by the Byzantine Empire which survived until 1453.
 But I don’t know if it had resources for more than home-schooling and monastic orders.
 If it did not have this the insights of the Greeks and Romans was lost.